ponylang/rfcs/text/0000-unicode-string.md

 Change Reader in buffered/reader.pony to add functions to read a codepoint and to read a String of a given number of codepoints.
 Update function line() to accept a decoder, and to return a pair with the line string, and the number of bytes consumed.

-Change Writer in buffered/writer.pony to accept Encoder parameters in the write() and writev() functions.
+Change Writer in buffered/writer.pony to accept StringEncoder parameters in the write() and writev() functions.

-Add a FileCharacters class in buffered/file_characters.pony that provides an iterator of characters in a file.
-The implementation will be similar to the FileLines class.
+Add a FileCharacters class in files/file_characters.pony that provides an iterator of characters in a file.
+The implementation will be similar to the FileLines class in files/file_lines.pony.

 Change character literals so that a character literal can only represent a single unicode codepoint.
 The following would be valid character literals:
 ```